Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 How much are property prices expected to increase in Surabaya in 2026?

-We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Surabaya.
+We go deeper and try to understand how solid these forecasts are in our pack covering the property market in Surabaya.

 Which neighborhoods will see the highest price growth in Surabaya in 2026?